jenndiaz/web-accessibility-specialist-notes/Domain1A.md

 ## Understand and interpret WAI-ARIA 1.2
 ### Understand the purpose and impact of WAI-ARIA 1.2.
+Fills in the gap between accessibility features of HTML.
+An HTML add on for name, role, and value properties.
+Aria helps users with limited or no vision know what is happenning visually on the screen.

 ###  Understand the WAI-ARIA 1.2 model of roles and properties.
 ### Know when and why to use WAI-ARIA 1.2, and when to use standard HTML instead
 #### 5 rules of aria